rancher/rancher.github.io/rancher/v1.6/en/kubernetes/index.md

 #### kubectl

-To configure your own kubectl to talk to your newly created Kubernetes cluster, go to **Kubernetes** -> **kubectl**.
-Click on **Generate Config** to generate the necessary `kube/config_file` that you can download and add to your local directory.
+To configure your own kubectl to talk to your newly created Kubernetes cluster, go to **Kubernetes** -> **CLI**.
+Click on **Generate Config** to generate the necessary `.kube/config` that you can download and add to your local directory.
 In the config file, it provides the necessary information for your local machine so that anything you launch using `kubectl` will be displayed in Rancher.
+The `kubectl` binary will only send requests using authentication over a TLS connection (HTTPS), because of this we rewrite the `server` variable to start with `https://`.
+The `rancher/server` container will accept and forward both HTTP and HTTPS requests on the same port.

 #### kubectl via Shell